Caua23/VitaValore/Update.md

 ### 1.5.0 (10/07/2024)
 - **User and Token Authentication Increment**: New features were developed for User management and Token-based Authentication.

+### 1.8.0 (10/15/2024)
+- **New User Authentication Mechanisms and Bug Fixes:** Significant improvements, including the resolution of critical bugs, enhancements to the user authentication process, as well as optimizations in the system, sales creation, and management of comments and reviews.
 ---

 ## Português